🔐 Binding an SSL Certificate in IIS

 - Open IIS Manager

-- Press Win + R, typeinetmgr, and press Enter.
+Win + R, typeinetmgr, and press Enter.

 - Select the Website